Common abbreviations used in

 acted upon by an external force.

-2) Law relating force, mass and
+2) Law relating force,

 acceleration: force =